 - your quality of life

 Treatment might be monitoring, surgery or radiotherapy.
 The team caring for you will talk to you about your treatment.
 They will consider the risk of further hearing loss as well as what you want.

 For a very small vestibular schwannoma, you might not need treatment straight away.
 Your doctor may recommend monitoring the tumour with regular MRI scans.
-This is called watchful waiting.
+This is called active surveillance.
 Many small tumours don’t grow.
 If your symptoms get worse, it might be a sign that the tumour is growing.
 You might need treatment with either surgery or radiotherapy.

 You might have an MRI scan every 12 months.

 A brain specialist surgeon (neurosurgeon) might remove all the tumour or just a part.
-This depends on where the tumour is.
-And whether it’s likely that you will be able to hear afterwards.
+This depends on where the tumour is and its size.

 There are different types of surgery that you can have.
 A common type is removing the tumour through a hole in your skull.
 This is usually a small cut above your ear or behind your ear.

 To remove the tumour, it may be necessary to cut the hearing and balance nerve on the side where the tumour is.
 Your neurosurgeon will discuss the options with you.

 You might have side effects after the operation.
 The side effects can include: